West View Park

 Since 1890, Children’s Hospital of Pittsburgh has been providing excellent patient care for sick and injured children in our area without financial stipulations.
 In 2012 alone, 28,000 children benefited from The Free Care Fund.
 In the past 60 years, the community has contributed $60 million to assist these children.

-The Food Bank distributes 26.5 million pounds of food to 360,000 people annually.
+The Greater Pittsburgh Community Food Bank distributes 26.5 million pounds of food to 360,000 people annually.
 Its network of 365 independent Member Agencies and Partner Distribution Organizations make this possible.
 To read more check out our interview with Beth Snyder, Public Relations Coordinator for the Greater Pittsburgh Community Food Bank here.

 Rainbow Kitchen

-When the steel industry collapsed in the Mon Valley in the 1980s, Rainbow Kitchen Community Services was formed to aid those suffering from the economic downturn.
-It provides a safety net for the disadvantaged by implementing anti-hunger programs. it also provides case management services for such needs as housing, utilities, and transportation.
+Due to the steel industry collapse in the Mon Valley in the 1980s, Rainbow Kitchen Community Services was formed.
+Their goal was to aid those suffering from the economic downturn.
+It provides a safety net for the disadvantaged by implementing anti-hunger programs.
+It also provides case management services for such needs as housing, utilities, and transportation.

 St. Jude Children’s Research Hospital